A quick summary:

 Therefore, employee benefits with purpose and intention revolve around health and wellbeing, even more so for future generations of workers.

-That isn’t the only way to offer a better benefits programme that’s used by teams however.
-Simply asking staff members for their opinion is a great option.
+That isn’t the only way to offer a better benefits programme that’s used by teams, however.
+Simply asking staff members for their employee benefits advice is a great option.
 This will give leaders a truly inside look into what team members value and how management can support them.

 The reason this idea works so well is that it also gives leaders a better perspective of organisational culture.
-If employees suggest simple benefits such as flexible working arrangements, more team-building activities or any other benefit which should really already exist, it will paint a picture of a toxic working environment.
+If employees suggest simple benefits such as flexible working arrangements, more team-building activities or any other benefit which should really already exist, it could paint a picture of a lazy management style.

 What leaders choose to do with this information then, will decide on how well the company retains talent, but also attracts talent.
 Regardless, the simple act of asking what employee benefits staff would like to see works wonders.

 What employee benefits should I avoid?

 Trying to please everyone is hard, and that applies both in our personal and professional lives.
 However, we can only try our best, and doing nothing about it definitely isn’t the right choice.
 In the workplace, what benefits one person, might not work for another team, in another company.